Python Application Example Tutorial¶

 PythonApplicationExample, and this file is in charge of setting up dependencies.
 Since under Python dependencies are resolved in runtime, the configure() method is empty.
 The declare_project() method includes under the require keyword the

-pyqt5 strings, which indicates that the included module could be python programs.
+pyqt5 strings, which indicates that the included modules could be python programs.

 recurse list indicates which directory will be considered as module for this project.
-This WAF project has 3 WAF modules:
+This WAF project has only 1 WAF module:

 PythonApplication WAF module is the most important one.
 To create a basic UI application, we need: